Buyun-Liang/personal_page_hugo/content/authors/buyun/_index.md

 # Interests to show in About widget
 interests:
-  - Optimization for Deep Learning
+  - Optimization for AI
-  - Robustness in Vision Recognition
+  - Trustworthy AI
-  - AI for Science & Engineering
+  - AI for Science

 # Education to show in About widget
 education: